ctminh/hpc-stuff-playground/dist-stuff/hcl_examples/mxm_task_stealing_queue/Readme.md

-## Try a distributed mxm-task queue with HCL
+## A prototype for task-stealing with HCl-distributed queues
-Assume the usecase, we have multiple ranks running on distributed memory machines, each rank has a queue of tasks and multiple execution threads inside.
-Task could be defined as a data tuple of matrices, for example:
+Assume the usecase, we have multiple ranks running on distributed memory machines/nodes, each node has a global queue of tasks and multiple execution-threads per rank.
+Task could be defined as a data tuple of matrices and the payload is mxm kernel (i.e., mxm-multiplication), for example:
 ```C
 typedef struct MatTup_Type {
     int tid;